Fire in residential building kills 6 in Indian capital

-NEW DELHI (AP) — A fire official says that a blaze in a four-story residential building in the Indian capital has killed six people and injured another 10.
+NEW DELHI (AP) — A fire in a four-story residential building in the Indian capital early Tuesday killed six people and injured another 10.

-The fire service control room says eight fire engines took nearly two hours to extinguish the blaze that started around 2 a.m.
-Tuesday in Zakir Nagar area.
+The fire service control room said eight fire engines took nearly two hours to extinguish the blaze that started around 2 a.m. in the Zakir Nagar area.

 The fire also burned seven cars and more than a dozen motorbikes parked on the ground floor of the building.